 PASO ROBLES GROUNDWATER BASIN (PRGWB)

 Option #1: Individual residences, public facilities, and commercial uses may apply for up to a $6,000 rebate for turf removal ("Cash for Grass"); a $250 rebate to upgrade an old washing machine ("Washer Rebate Program"); and free replacement of up to two toilets, two showerheads, and two faucet aerators per property ("Plumbing Retrofit Program").
-The application forms for these programs are available below.
+The application forms for these programs are available by clicking the icons below.

 Option #2: Public facilities and commercial uses may apply for up to $10,000 to fund turf removal and plumbing retrofit projects that also create a public benefit.
 Projects need to quantify the anticipated water savings.
 If interested, email email@example.com to start your project application.

 Option #3: Any project requesting over $10,000 needs approval from the County Board of Supervisors.

 If your property is in the PRGWB "area of severe decline" per the Land Use Ordinance,